jibin-geoprocessing/WorkingWithFeatureData/README.md

 pip install jupyter
 ```

+After installed, run `jupyter notebook` to start the web application.

 # About the data
 - The crash data and data dictionary can be retrieved from [Maryland Open Data Portal](https://data.maryland.gov/browse?q=Maryland+Statewide+Vehicle+Crashes&sortBy=relevance&utf8=&page=1).
 In this demo, we use `"Maryland Statewide Vehicle Crashes: CY2017 Quarter 4"` data.